DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 #### General Setup

+##### PixyCam

+To be able to detect any tokens using the PixyCam, the camera has to be trained every time before being able to start running the built-in software.
+To do so, proceed with the following steps:
+1. Place the PixyCam over a red token
+2. Press and hold the button until the LED turns white, then release when it turns red
+3. Move the camera away from the token
+4. Repeat `Step 1`, waiting for the LED to turn red
+    * ***Note:*** Very good lighting conditions are required for this
+5. Press the button once

+ ***Note:*** See the [Pixy Documentation](https://docs.pixycam.com/wiki/doku.php?id=wiki:v1:teach_pixy_an_object_2) for more information.
+Also, the lens sharpness can be adjusted by turning the camera housing, but too much or too little adjustment may affect image quality.

+##### Software

 To be able to run the software built into the TurtleBot, proceed with the following steps:
 1. Run `roscore` on the remote computer
 2. Connect to the TurtleBot via SSH (`$ ssh ubuntu@<turtlebot-ip-address>`) with default-password `turtlebot`